inwonakng/gerrymander-survey-data-public/README.md

 # Human Perception of Gerrymandering Dataset

-This directory contains a public, de-identified data used in the analysis of
+This directory contains a public, de-identified data used in the analysis of human perception of Gerrymandering.
+The goal of this project is to simulate district maps and the election outcomes based them to collect human responses for which maps are more "fair".

 ## Files